Reducing High Risks for BIPOC Chronic Health Conditions & Weakened Immunity

 Who/what is this good for?

-The 4-week workshop series helps to heal emotional pain and trauma (personal, ancestral, transgenerational, community, and cultural) to improve health and wellbeing, manage chronic health conditions, strengthen immunity, and optimize quality of life.
+The 4-week course helps to heal emotional pain and trauma (personal, ancestral, transgenerational, community, and cultural) to improve health and wellbeing, manage chronic health conditions, strengthen immunity, and optimize quality of life.
 Trying to heal pain on our own without sufficient support can be difficult; especially, when experiencing intense or overwhelming emotion.
 Resources are provided to cleanse oppressive experiences and socialization, emotional wounding/pain, and trauma as well as to navigate challenges related to others’ unsupportive beliefs and judgment.
 This group is dedicated safe space holding heart and humanity for personal-collective BIPOC healing.
 Two individual sessions are included to provide personalized support; additional 1:1 online sessions are available.
 Contact us to learn more or to create a healing community specific to the needs of your organization or community.